jayeshp19/phidata/README.md

 - [Start from a template](https://docs.agno.com/tutorials/pick-a-template)
   - [Coda →](https://docs.agno.com/tutorials/coda/overview) A code companion that lives in Slack and works alongside your team.
   - [Dash →](https://docs.agno.com/tutorials/dash/overview) A self-learning data agent that grounds answers in your business context.
-  - [Scout →](https://docs.agno.com/tutorials/scout/overview) An agent that navigates information source like slack, google drive, notion to assemble answers.
+  - [Scout →](https://docs.agno.com/tutorials/scout/overview) An agent that navigates information sources like Slack, Google Drive, and Notion to assemble answers.
 - [Start from a blank canvas](https://docs.agno.com/tutorials/starter/overview).
-Build on top of the leanes agent platform template.
+Build on top of the leanest agent platform template.

 ## IDE integration

-2 Options on how to use Agno with your coding tools:
+Two options for using Agno with your coding tools:

-1. Add Agno documentation as a source:
+1. **Add Agno documentation as a source.**

-For example, **Cursor:** Settings → Indexing & Docs → Add `https://docs.agno.com/llms-full.txt`
+   For example, in **Cursor:** Settings → Indexing & Docs → Add `https://docs.agno.com/llms-full.txt`.

    Also works with VSCode, Windsurf, and similar tools.

-2. Add Agno documnetation as an MCP server:
+2. **Add Agno documentation as an MCP server.**

-Add [docs.agno.com/mcp](https://docs.agno.com/mcp) as an mcp server to your favourite coding agent.
+   Add [docs.agno.com/mcp](https://docs.agno.com/mcp) as an MCP server to your favourite coding agent.

 ## Contributing